Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Step 7: Deploy the Web App to Azure
 Use any of the methods outlined on [Deploy your app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-deploy) to publish the Web App to Azure.
 After you deploy it, browse to the web app.
 You should be able to send and receive data on your Service Bus Namespace on the web page as you did when you locally deployed the web app in Step 5.
-However, different from Step 5, the QueueClient using the ManagedServiceIdentityTokenProvider will use the web app's own Managed Service Identity (MSI) to authenticate to Service Bus instead of your local developer context.
-This did not require any code changes between local development and being published to Azure.

 ## Summary
 The web app was successfully able to send and receive data on your Service Bus Namespace using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.
 As a result, you did not have to explicitly create and handle a Service Bus shared access key to authenticate to and call Service Bus.
 You do not have to worry about renewing the MSI's credentials either, since MSI takes care of that.

-## Troubleshooting
+## Note

-Please see the [troubleshooting section](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication#appauthentication-troubleshooting) of the AppAuthentication library documentation for troubleshooting of common issues.
+This sample uses the [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus) package.
+The same sample using the legacy package Microsoft.Azure.ServiceBus can be found at [Azure-Samples/app-service-msi-servicebus-dotnet at 03be4e05b5803e464d416b66fd729d23bd4220fb (github.com)](https://github.com/Azure-Samples/app-service-msi-servicebus-dotnet/tree/03be4e05b5803e464d416b66fd729d23bd4220fb)